lanalabs/python-dashboard/README.md

+git submodule update --init --recursive

 # Python Dashboard for Lana PM

 A documented example for python dashboards that can be used as a starting point for any new dashboards.
-The example shows a multipage app with a rather simple page 1 and a more complicated page 2.
-Page one can be seen as an example of how to create simple dashboard pages with elements being mostly independent of each other.
-Page 2 shows a complicated case where a table can be updated by the user, which then calculates the cost and updates a KPI below.
+The example shows a multipage app with a rather simple page-1 and a more complex page-2.

+* Page-1 can be seen as an example of how to create simple dashboard page with elements being mostly independent of each other.

+* Page 2 shows a more complex case where a table can be updated by the user, which then calculates the cost and updates a KPI below.

 Additionally a graph shows the occurences of the event selected in the table.
-For documentation of how to create plots, we refer to the documentation of Ploty and Dash.
-For an explanation of how to make api requests to the backend please see the Pylana Documentation and the api specifications of Lana Process Mining.
+For documentation of how to create plots, we refer to the documentation of Plotly and Dash.
+For an explanation of how to make api requests to the backend please see the Pylana documentation and the api specifications of Lana Process Mining.

-## Getting started
+## Getting started for a local setup without Process Mining front-end

-### Install requirements
+TODO rephrase
+### Preparing the local system

 Create a new conda environment using:

+`conda-shell`
-`conda create env --env name`
+`conda create -n <env-name>`

+where _<env-name>_ is the name of the conda environment to be used.

 Activate that environment using: